kade-robertson/config-better-rs/README.md

 ### MSRV

-For the `sync` feature of the crate, the MSRV is 1.60.0.
+For the `sync` and `async` features of the crate, the MSRV is 1.60.0.
-For the `async` feature of the crate, the MSRV is largely dictated by `tokio`.
-This is currently 1.63.0.
+For the `async-tokio` feature of the crate, the MSRV is 1.63.0.